Mission, Vision, & Values

 Camacho saw his first time with the Canada national team participating in the men's U-18 series in El Salvador and notching a goal in each of the two matches against the hosts.
 Camacho has competed internationally in Denmark, Sweden, Mexico, United States, and El Salvador.

-Hobbies: When he is not on the field in his free time, Alan likes to spend time working out, hiking, snowboarding and spending time with his loved ones.
+Hobbies: When he is not on the field in his free time, Alan likes to spend time reading, running and spending time with his loved ones.

 https://www.youtube.com/watch?v=KpjdAtx7NZo

-Jordan McKinty is a 19-year-old freshman playing soccer for Simon Fraser University; he is currently pursuing an undergraduate degree in Economics.
-Before signing with Simon Fraser University, Jordan played with the Vancouver Whitecaps MLS Academy.
+Jordan McKinty competed with Simon Fraser University men’s soccer and played with the Vancouver Whitecaps MLS Academy.
 McKinty was born in Whiterock but soon moved to Toronto, where he would grow up but later return to BC.
 Jordan played for a couple of significant clubs in the Greater Toronto Area, Including; Oakville Blue Devils, Oakville SC, Burlington SC, and Vaughn SC.
 When asked why he wanted to start coaching, he answered, "I'm at a point in my career and life where I feel like I can give a lot of valuable information and points to kids to help them move on to the next level.
 I've been able to be coached by some of the best and play with them as well.
 I'm only 19, so not long ago, I was also a youth trying to work my way through the ranks to make it to the next level so I can relate with these young players."

 Achievements: In 2022 Jordan McKinty was called in for two training sessions with the Canadian Men's National team.
 McKinty participated in the Ontario Summer games in 2018 and received a Bronze medal.
 Jordan had a strong showing throughout the games picking up 3 Assists and 1 Goal in 4 games.
 After moving back to BC, McKinty spent a year and a half training with Canadian Premier League Champions Pacific FC before Signing with the Vancouver Whitecaps MLS Academy.
 McKinty's achievements are not only in soccer; he also ran cross country in elementary and high school, where he won 3 Gold Medals and one Bronze.
 McKinty also earned a bronze medal in a Brazilian jiu-jitsu tournament.